ARAldhafeeri/MeridianDB/docs/consistency.md

 ## Queue Implementation
 ### Temporal Features Queue
-- Updates recency/frequency on access.
+- Updates recency/frequency on access on memories we implemented our queue using cloudflare workers, with Write-ahead log and buffer-flush.
 - Uses PMQ (Poor Man's Queue) for free tier.
 - Configurable processing frequency.